zeroluck/docs/sources/reference/oxTrust/index.md

 management services, including REST service endpoints and a user friendly cloud identity management console (aka a GUI).

-oxTrust is tightly coupled with oxAuth. oxAuth configuration is stored in LDAP, and it would be hard to generate the right configuration entries without oxTrust.
+oxTrust is tightly coupled with oxAuth. oxAuth configuration is stored in [LDAP][ldap], and it would be hard to generate the right configuration entries without oxTrust.
 The projects are separate projects because in a high throughput cluster deployment, many oxAuth servers are needed versus a few oxTrust instances.

 ## oxTrust.properties